 For shorter tour, straight to Stanhill (item 4):

 If your tram from Caulfield is No. 3, the journey from Caulfield should take about 25 mins; if it is No. 3a, the journey should take 35-40 mins.
 Stay on the tram past St Kilda Junction.
 Once you pass the Junction, you will also soon pass the former locations of a number of computer companies: see the list at Item 3 for a description of these.
 (In fact, if you are on a No. 3a tram, you will also see a few such locations in Fitzroy St before you reach St Kilda Junction.)
-Get off the tram a bit later at Stop 25, where Commercial Road comes in on the right and the Albert Cricket Ground is on the left.
-Walk in the direction the tram was going until you find Hanna Street on the left.
-Turn left there and go to the end, where Hanna Street meets Queens Road.
+Get off the tram a bit later at Stop 25, just after Commercial Road comes in on the right with Albert Cricket Ground on the left.
+Find Hanna Street nearby, on the same (west) side of St Kilda Rd as the cricket ground and tennis courts, and just north of them.
+Enter Hanna St there and go to the end, where it meets Queens Road.
 On this corner, on your right, you will see Stanhill.
 (On the other side of Queens Road is part of Albert Park, its public golf course.
 Somewhere in Albert Park is the former location of Albert Park Barracks.)

 DSD moved to Victoria Barracks in St Kilda Road, Melbourne, in 1979; see below.
 It moved to Russell Defence complex, Canberra, in 1993.